Senior Courts Act 2016

 You could also call this:

-"When the Court of Appeal makes big decisions with all its judges"
+"The Court of Appeal makes big decisions with 5 Judges in important cases."

 Illustration for Senior Courts Act 2016